-Operation Kid Comfort provides handmade quilts and pillows at no cost to the children of deployed active duty military service members.
-ASYMCA Volunteers craft custom-made quilts and pillows with photos of the service member to help children cope with emotional stress during a parent’s deployment.
+Operation Kid Comfort provides handmade quilts and pillows at no cost to the children of deployed currently serving military service members.
+Armed Services YMCA volunteers craft custom-made quilts and pillows with photos of the service member to help children cope with emotional stress during a parent’s deployment.

 Operation Little Learners education program provides a platform to help support and build confidence in parents in their roles as their child's first teacher.
 The program guides and gives tools to parents on how to enhance the developmental areas of the child and offers an opportunity for early learning and bonding.

-Operation Ride Home provides financial assistance to active duty junior-enlisted military and their families to travel from their place of military service, back home for the holidays.
-Since Operation Ride Home began, a total of 6,410 individual junior enlisted service members and their family members have travelled from their bases to homes around the country for the holidays.
+Operation Ride Home provides financial assistance to currently serving junior enlisted military and their families to travel from their place of military service, back home for the holidays.
+Since Operation Ride Home began, a total of 6,410 individual junior enlisted service members and their family members have traveled from their bases to homes around the country for the holidays.